-People often don’t understand that by taking a bus (or even a train) the journey itself can be interesting, romantic, adventurous, and an integral part of your travel experience.
-Because sometimes, it’s not just about ‘getting there’… but the scenic route is worth the wait.
+For a traveller, it’s important to understand that by taking a bus (or a train) the journey itself becomes more interesting, romantic, adventurous, and an integral part of your travel-experiences.
+Because sometimes, it’s not just about ‘getting there’ but the scenic route is worth the wait.
 So take it slow, take it all in, and take The Road Less Travelled.

 And when you’re in Switzerland, such a philosophy becomes even truer, for Switzerland has been always known for its dramatic landscapes and an unrealistically beautiful countryside.

 2 Months In Europe.
 8 Countries.
 At least 18 Bus Rides!